A premouse inheriting strong cardinals from $V$: Introduction

+Let $W\sats\ZFC$ be coarsely iterable.
+Let $N$ be the output of a (standard) fully backgrounded $L[\es]$-con\-struct\-ion of $W$.
+Then $N$ inherits the Woodin cardinals of $W$, meaning that every Woodin cardinal of $W$ is Woodin in $N$.
+However, $\kappa$ can be strong in $W$, but not strong in $N$.
+For example, if $\kappa$ is strong in $W$ but $W$ has no measurable cardinal $\mu>\kappa$, then $N$ has no measurable cardinal $\geq\kappa$ (see \ref{rem:strong}); in particular, $\kappa$ is not even measurable in $N$, let alone strong.

-Next, let $N$ be the output of a typical fully backgrounded $L[\es]$-con\-struct\-ion.
-Assuming that various structures associated to the construction are sufficiently iterable, every Woodin cardinal $\kappa$ is Woodin in $N$.
-However, it seems that $\kappa$ might be strong, but not strong in $N$.
-In \cite{localKc}, Steel defined the \emph{local $K^c$-construction}, whose output $M$ inherits both Woodin and strong cardinals.
-But this construction requires $V$ to be a premouse, and (an important feature which helps ensure that strong cardinals are inherited is that) the background extenders used can be partial.
+In \cite{localKc}, assuming that $W$ is a (finely) iterable premouse with no largest cardinal, Steel defined the \emph{local $K^c$-construction} $K^W_{\mathrm{loc}}$ of $W$, such that $K^W_{\mathrm{loc}}$ inherits both Woodin and strong cardinals from $W$.
+Along with requiring that $W$ be a premouse, an important feature used in ensuring that strong cardinals are inherited is that the background extenders used to construct $K^W_{\mathrm{loc}}$ do not have to be $W$-total.
 As a consequence, when one lifts iteration trees on $M$ to iteration trees $\Uu$ on $V$, the tree $\Uu$ might have drops.

-In \S\ref{sec:ultra-stack}, we identify a new form of $L[\es]$-construction $\CC$, uniquely definable in any $\ZFC$ universe $V$ which is coarsely iterable in some larger universe $W$.
-Letting $L[\es]$ be the final model of $\CC$, (a) $L[\es]$ is a proper class premouse, (b) if $\delta$ is strong (Woodin), then $\delta$ is strong (Woodin) in $L[\es]$, and (c) working in $W$, $L[\es]$ is iterable, with iteration trees on $L[\es]$ lifting to (coarse) trees on $V$.
-Thus, we achieve many of the properties of the the local $K^c$-construction, but with the advantages that $V$ need not be a premouse, and that trees $\Uu$ on $V$ resulting from lifting trees on $L[\es]$ are such that for all $\alpha+1<\lh(\Uu)$, $E^\Uu_\alpha$ is a total extender in $M^\Uu_\alpha$.
-(In the case of the local $K^c$-construction, locally strong cardinals are also inherited, but this does not seem to hold for $\CC$.)
+In \S\ref{sec:ultra-stack}, working with background theory $\ZF$, given any transitive class $W\sats\ZFC$ which is (sufficiently) coarsely iterable, we identify a new form of $L[\es]$-construction $\CC$ of $W$.
+Letting $L[\es]$ be the final model of $\CC$ (as computed in $W$), we show that (a) $L[\es]$ is a proper class premouse of $W$, outright definable over $W$, (b) if $\kappa$ is strong (Woodin) in $W$, then $\kappa$ is strong (Woodin) in $L[\es]$, as witnessed by $\es$, and (c) noting that $W$ might be proper class, if there is a (class) function $f:\OR^W\to W$ such that $f(\alpha)$ wellorders $V_\alpha^W$ for each $\alpha\in\OR^W$, then $L[\es]$ is iterable, with iteration trees on $L[\es]$ lifting to (coarse, hence non-dropping) trees on $W$.
+Thus, we achieve many of the properties of the the local $K^c$-construction, but with the advantages that $W$ need not be a premouse, and (even if $W$ is a premouse) trees $\Uu$ on $W$ resulting from lifting trees on $L[\es]$ are coarse (and hence non-dropping).\footnote{The key ideas of the construction were presented by the author at the MAMLS 2014 meeting at Miami University.}